Friday, May 20, 2011

 Were you happy with your tattoo when you first got it done?

-e artist drew it out, but then he went along and did his own thing.
+The first design I got I was happy with when the artist drew it out, but then he went along and did his own thing.
 Each session it was further from what I wanted.
 So I waited a year so I could find the best of the best, by looking at all their portfolios online.

 When it was first done, did you say to the tattoo artist that you were not happy?